VicOhPNW/pig-latin/README.md

 # Pig Latin

-#### Pig Latin, Revisited- August 13, 2018 (Original 08/13/18)
+#### Pig Latin, Revisited- August 15, 2018

 #### By _**Vera Weikel & Victoria Oh**_

 ## Description
-Write a Pig Latin translator or should we say an "igPay atinLay anslatorTray"?
-Read all instructions carefully before beginning.
+A Pig Latin translator or should we say an "igPay atinLay anslatorTray"?
+Enter a word or sentence and the program will return it translated to pig latin.

-How Pig Latin Works
-First, here are the rules of Pig Latin:
+This program should pass the following specs:
+1. The program does nothing to non-alphabetical characters, since they do not contain consonants or vowels.
+* input: 3 output: 3

+2. The program adds "ay" to single-letter words beginning with a vowel.
+* input: i output: iay

-For words beginning with a vowel, add "way" to the end.
+3. For words beginning with a vowel, add "ay" to the end.
+* input: its  output: itsay

-For words beginning with one or more consonants, move all of the first consecutive consonants to the end, and add "ay".
+4. For words beginning with one or more consonants, move all of the first consecutive consonants to the end, and add "ay".
+* input: say output: aysay

-If the first consonants include "qu", move the "u" along with the "q".
+5. If the first consonants include "qu", move the "u" along with the "q".
 Don't forget about words like "squeal" where "qu" doesn't come first!
+* input: queen output: eenquay

-For words beginning with "y", treat "y" as a consonant.
+6. For words beginning with "y", treat "y" as a consonant.
+* input: yellow output: ellowyay

+This page was created to help us apply and practice the Behavior Driven Development process.

 ## Setup/Installation Requirements